StevenWInfo/simmer/README.md

 - If conditional can just be shorthand/sugar for a function that takes pairs of functions that are called without parameters, the first being something that returns a boolean to see if the second is evaluated.
 - Should make documentation for implementers of the language in other host languages.
 - Make a formal grammar.
+- Should probably rename all modules to "Simmer.MODULE".